 Nate’s Grade: B-

-Posted on June 29, 2013, in 2013 Movies and tagged action, book, brad pitt, david morse, horror, james badge dale, marc forster, matthew fox, mireille enos, ruth negga, thriller, zombies.
+Posted on June 29, 2013, in 2013 Movies and tagged action, book, brad pitt, damon lindeloff, david morse, drew goddard, horror, james badge dale, marc forster, matthew fox, mireille enos, ruth negga, thriller, zombies.
 Bookmark the permalink.
 2 Comments.